zendframework/zf2-documentation/docs/languages/en/modules/zend.service.live-docx.rst

 data from *PHP* with a template, created in a word processor.
 The resulting document can be saved as a *PDF*, *DOCX*, *DOC*, *HTML* or *RTF* file.
 LiveDocx implements `mail-merge`_ in *PHP*.

-The family of ``Zend_Service_LiveDocx`` components provides a clean and simple interface to the `LiveDocx API`_ and additionally offers functionality to improve network performance.
+The family of ``ZendService\LiveDocx`` components provides a clean and simple interface to the `LiveDocx API`_ and additionally offers functionality to improve network performance.

+``ZendService\LiveDocx`` is part of the official Zend Framework family, but has to be downloaded and installed in addition to the core components.
+Please refer to GitHub at https://github.com/zendframework/ZendServiceLiveDocx for download and installation instructions.

-In addition to this section of the manual, if you are interested in learning more about ``Zend_Service_LiveDocx`` and the backend *SOAP* service LiveDocx, please take a look at the following resources:
+In addition to this section of the manual, if you are interested in learning more about ``ZendService\LiveDocx`` and the backend *SOAP* service LiveDocx, please take a look at the following resources:

 - **Shipped demonstration applications**.
-There are a large number of demonstration applications in the directory **/demos/Zend/Service/LiveDocx** of the Zend Framework distribution file or trunk version, checked out of the standard SVN repository.
-These are designed to get you up to speed with ``Zend_Service_LiveDocx`` within a matter of minutes.
+There are a large number of demonstration applications in the directory **/demos**.
+These are designed to get you up to speed with ``ZendService\LiveDocx`` within a matter of minutes.
+They illustrate all functionality offered by the LiveDocx service.

-- `Zend_Service_LiveDocx blog and web site`_.
+- `ZendService\LiveDocx blog and web site`_.

 - `LiveDocx SOAP API documentation`_.